 Our resident jack-in-the-box meerkats are a constant source of entertainment.
 They scurry around on all fours darting around foraging during the broad daylight, and occasionally bolt into an upright position to scan the wilderness for signs of imminent threats.
 The first meerkat to bolt upright is called the sentinel.
-The sentinel has a key role to play in surveying the area for danger which involves standing on an elevated area to scan the wilderness for intruders while the gang forages in peace.
+The sentinel has a key role to play in surveying the area for danger.
+The important role involves standing on an elevated area to scan the wilderness for intruders while the rest of the gang forages in peace.
 When we track meerkats, we tend to keep an eye-out for the sentinel – these guardians are our beacons for finding the rest of the community.

-The pivotal role of sentinel is normally favoured by one meerkat, but others will occasionally rise to this important position, which gives the rest of the community a chance to find their fill of carnivorous delights of beetles, grubs, lizards and termites.
+The pivotal role of sentinel is normally favoured by one meerkat, but others will occasionally rise to this revered position, giving the rest of the community a chance to find their fill of carnivorous delights comprising beetles, grubs, lizards and termites.
 Meerkats do well in the arid Karoo environment.
 They are capable of extracting water from the various bulbs and tubers buried deep within the soil.
 A species perfectly adept at surviving severe climatic conditions.

 Roam Private Game Reserve is home to a a mob of entertaining meerkats, but it takes skill to find these gangs.
 When they’re foraging in daylight the packs will split somewhat and are often located within a few metres of one another.
 Meerkats spend time meandering their way through burrow systems where they seek shelter in various chambers and intricate tunnel systems.